About This File

 Caught Crossing the Border Illegally

 For those who wish to use this to play through the original game start at Helgen, this option will streamline the process to skip the race selection dialogue during the lead up to your execution.
-Most of the tutorial prompts will be removed as well.
+All of the tutorial prompts will be removed as well.

 Escape My Cell